Michael Hutchinson

 Talent Analysis

 Hutchinson is a good sized goaltender with excellent quickness.
 Poised and confident in the net, one of his greatest strengths is the ability to read and anticipate plays.
 He is positionally sound with good overall mechanics.
 Has the ability to go on hot streaks and steal games.
-However, consistency has been a major issue for “Hutch” going back to his junior days.
+However, consistency has been an issue at times.

 Future